chazzka/clanekforest/clanek.md

 This allows the distinction between the points, making later novelty evaluation much more feasible.

 Figure X shows, that after three runs (max_depth = 3) the regular datapoints had been isolated by being fitted in the regions of greater depth.
-Although $P_a$ has not distanced from the regular observation yet, it is likel
+Although $P_a$ has the same depth as the regular observations, it is likely to be isolated in the later splits.

 ![](https://raw.githubusercontent.com/chazzka/clanekcluster/master/clanek_figures/regular_observations_with_novelties_lines_squares_novelty.svg)
 > Figure X Isolation Forest novelty point insertion on using our novelty approach.
 Squares being points fed after the learning.